private-attribution/ipa/research-prototype/README.md

 IPA_VERBOSE=True IPA_NUMROWS_POWER=5 ../../MP-SPDZ/compile.py -C -R 32 ipae2e
 ```

 Note that you should also generate random data accordingly.

-(If you run into an error for `input sorting`, see [this issue](https://github.com/data61/MP-SPDZ/pull/629).
-You may need to make two small changes to `MP-SPDZ/Compiler/types.py`.)
+Also, to avoid dumping way to much data into your terminal, you cannot use the verbose mode for more than 2^5 rows.

 ### Running the MPC locally